espenmn/bda.pdfshop/README.rst

 How to
 -------
-- install Installation of the Produce & Publish Server ( http://www.andreas-jung.com/contents/pdf-generation-with-plone-and-phantomjs )
+- install Produce & Publish Server ( http://www.andreas-jung.com/contents/pdf-generation-with-plone-and-phantomjs )
 - add the following to your buildout.cfg

 environment-vars =